 \subsection{Poissonization}

-In this section we will show that there is an almost one-to-one correspondence between the Jacobi sigma model described in the previous sections and the reduced model which may be obtained on the Jacobi manifold after Poissonisation.
+In this section we review the almost one-to-one correspondence between the Jacobi sigma model described in the previous sections and the reduced model which may be obtained on the Jacobi manifold after Poissonisation.

-The idea is to formulate a Poisson sigma model with target $(M \times \mathbb{R}, P)$ $P$ being the Poisson tensor described in Theorem (\ref{thpoissonization}), and project its dynamics down to $M$.
-Fig. (\ref{fig:diagram}) illustrates schematically the procedure.
+The idea in \cite{Bascone2021} was to formulate a Poisson sigma model with target $(M \times \mathbb{R}, P)$ $P$ being the Poisson tensor described in Theorem \ref{thpoissonization}, and project its dynamics down to $M$.
+Fig. \ref{fig:diagram} illustrates schematically the procedure.

 For this purpose, let us consider the Poisson sigma model with target space the Poisson manifold $\left(M\times \mathbb{R}, P \right)$ and Poisson structure $P=e^{-X_0}\left(\Lambda+\frac{\partial}{\partial X_0} \wedge E\right)$ defined in terms of the structures of the embedded Jacobi manifold $(M,\Lambda,E)$ and $X_0 \in \mathbb{R}$, according to Theorem \ref{thpoissonization}.
 The field configurations are then $(X, \eta)$, with $X^{I}=(X^i, X^0) : \Sigma \to M \times \mathbb{R}$ the usual embedding maps and $\eta \in \Omega^1(\Sigma, X^*(T^*(M \times \mathbb{R})))$, $\eta_{I}=(\eta_i, \eta_0)$.
 Capital indices $I =0, \cdots,m$ label coordinates over the Poisson manifold $M \times \mathbb{R}$, while lowercase letters $i=1, \cdots,m$ shall be reserved to the Jacobi manifold $M$.
-The Poisson bi-vector field in a coordinate basis $\{\partial/\partial X^i \}$ can be written explicitly as
+The Poisson bi-vector field in a coordinate basis {$\{\partial/\partial X^I \}$} can be written explicitly as

 with $P=P^{I J}\partial_{I} \wedge \partial_{J}$ and $E=E^i \partial_i$.

 By splitting the equations of motion, (\ref{eqmopoisson1}) and (\ref{eqmopoisson2}) in terms of target coordinates adapted to the product manifold, one obtains: